HenkWillcock/age-of-war/README.md

 ### Cannon

 Takes out one unit, then needs to wait 10 seconds to recharge.
+Very effective against choppers.

 ### Nuke